mrkaleArduinoLib/gbj_ds1307/README.md

 <a id="configSqw"></a>

 ## configSqwEnable(), configSqwDisable()

 #### Description
-The particular method sets or resets *square wave enable* (SQWE) bit in the configuration register cache.
+The particular method sets or resets <abbr title='Square Wave Enable'>SQWE</abbr> bit in the configuration register cache.
 After sending that cached value to the chip, the generating of square wave signal on the SQW/OUT pin of the chip starts or stops.

 #### Syntax
-    void configSqwEnable();
+    void configSqwEnable()
-    void configSqwDisable();
+    void configSqwDisable()

 #### Parameters
 None